yAudit/reports/content/08-2023-TempleDAO-Lending-Recheck.md

 The issues raised in the first audit report were successfully mitigated, as evidence by the lack of any findings above the low risk categorization.
 There were some very minor improvements that could be made, but no substantial risks were observed during the audit.

 The changeset also included an important refactor to the TempleDebtToken.sol contract to introduce the "cache struct" pattern, already employed in the TempleLineOfCredit.sol contract.
-This set of modifications were not a suggestion from the previous yAudit report, but were grouped in with the other changes during the audit.
+This set of modifications were not a suggestion from the previous Electisec report, but were grouped in with the other changes during the audit.
 With the intention of lowering gas costs, this pattern initializes a shared structure that pre-fetches storage variables that are frequently accessed in the course of different functions to have them cached in a structure stored in memory.
 While this approach effectively reduces gas consumption, it is important to note that it adds complexity while reasoning about the contract's functionality, and could be more error prone compared to direct storage access.
 It is also fair to mention that, in some cases, code complexity was reduced due to having certain calculations already available in the cache structure.
 Such an example is the `_burn()` function, which is now simpler and easier to read.

 One suggestion to streamline a similar future audit that is focused on mitigations is to better correlate specific commit hashes or smaller PRs to every issue in the original audit report.
 The approach used prior to this audit was to group all changes into a single PR, which is also useful, but improving the developer response comments under each issue in the original report to point directly at the changes made only to address that specific issue could have reduced the effort needed to validate the mitigations.